rsrohan/demo-covid19/README.md

 - Government can closely monitor the situation.
 - It will help them track and notify the affected people.

+### How will this app help in breaking the chain?

+### How will it helpin maintaining social distancing?

 ## Requirements